Passive Income Ideas to Help You Make Some Extra MoneyPublished on July 30, 2021 by Daniel Azzoli

 How Much Money Can You Expect to Make?

 As we’ve mentioned, passive income strategies aren’t designed to make you rich overnight, so it’ll likely be a slow burn to start.
 When money does start rolling in, the amount will be dependent on all sorts of different factors, like what this extra stream of income is, how much time or money you invest in it, and much more.
-While it’s hard to give a specific amount, if approached the right way, you may be able to have a steady additional stream of income that gives you a healthy financial cushion in the long run.
+While it’s hard to give a specific amount, if approached the right way, you may be able to have a steady additional stream of passive income that gives you a healthy financial cushion in the long run.
+This cushion can be an important financial fail-safe to have in place in case you run into any unexpected expenses that need to be dealt with right away.

 4 Passive Income Ideas